 Come meet Alaska and all of our adoptable cats!
 And see if you can get your very own high-five!

+Cat Town is working to help other rescues across the country replicate our work with Forgotten Kittens thanks to a generous grant from Maddie’s Fund.
 First visit to the Cat Town blog?
-Learn more about our Forgotten Kitten Project in our weekly Kitten Wire dispatch.
+Learn more about our Forgotten Kitten Project in our regular Kitten Wire dispatch.

 Back to the Cat Town Blog.